Pritanshu5000/alms-java-jdbc-netbeans/README.md

 	- A "DatabaseAndTables.sql" file is already in the directory to create the database and tables. so there is no need to create database and tables manually in MySQL platform.
     - Update your database connection settings in DBConnection.java:
-		String DB_URL = "jdbc:mysql://localhost:3306/advance_lms";
+		- String DB_URL = "jdbc:mysql://localhost:3306/advance_lms";
-		String DB_USER = "root";
+		- String DB_USER = "root";
-		String DB_PASSWORD = "<Enter your MySQL password>";
+		- String DB_PASSWORD = "<Enter your MySQL password>";

-5. For Libraries, if not available you should download and add the following .jar files & other relevant files:
+5. For Libraries, if not available you should download the .jar files & other relevant files right-click on the project -> click on properties -> go to Libraries -> click Add JAR file and then add the following:
 	- jcalendar-1.4.jar or newer version
 	- mysql-connector-j-9.1.0.jar or newer version
 	- rs2xml.jar or newer version